Reed-Compbio-Classes/bio131-S24-syllabus/doc/policies.md

  # I helped Jane out with problem 5.
 ```

 Remember, this type of collaboration is expected and encouraged!
-People who worked together should list each other as collaborators, this will help us determine why some code might look similar.
+People who worked together should list each other as collaborators, since this will help us determine why some code might look similar.

 ### The Main Takeaway: Collaboration in class and on programming assignments is expected and encouraged!
 You should "cite" anyone you worked with on the programming assignments.